Usage

 julia> 𝒞 = F(ℬ; show_progress = true)

-7 - element BoxSet in 4 x 2 - element BoxPartition
+6 - element BoxSet in 4 x 2 - element BoxGrid

 TransferOperator

-The Perron-Frobenius operator (or transfer operator) [5] is discretized in GAIO.jl using the TransferOperator
+The Perron-Frobenius operator (or transfer operator) [[5]] associated to a map $f$ can be approximated using the TransferOperator

 julia> T = TransferOperator(F, ℬ, ℬ)

-Again, a progress meter can be displayed for long computations
+Again, a progress meter can be displayed with the additional keyword argument show_progress = true

 julia> μ = ev[1] # ev is an array of measures, grab the first one

-BoxMeasure in 4 x 2 - element BoxPartition with 8 boxes in its suport
+BoxMeasure in 20 x 20 - element BoxGrid with 400 boxes in its suport

 This can also be done with the adjoint Koopman operator T'